allotmentandy/laravel54/readme.md

 # Allotmentandy's Laravel 5.4 demo

+I am looking for a job either in London, or working remotely.
+I have around 20 years experience working for a wide range of firms using a lot of different technologies.
+If you think i might be a good fit for your firm, please contact me by posting an issue on this repository.

 ## Introduction

 This is a demo application to show off some of the features of Laravel 5.4 that i have made.
 It has the following features